 There are many people who don’t know God’s sovereignty and ordination considering that as long as they give their all and try their best, they will surely spend their life with the one whom they love.
 However, when things in their life go by contraries, some of them live in the pangs of disappointed love and can’t walk out, even complain that they were born unlucky.
-If we want to step out of the shadow of disappointed love, we should come in the presence of God to know, to accept and to obey the Creator’s sovereignty, and to wait for God’s ordination and arrangements for our marriages.
+If we want to step out of the shadow of disappointed love, we should come in theto know, to accept and to obey the Creator’s sovereignty, and to wait for God’s ordination and arrangements for our marriages.
 Only thus can we live relaxed and released.
 Just as the book says, “Because people do not recognize God’s orchestrations and God’s sovereignty, they always face fate defiantly, with a rebellious attitude, and always want to cast off God’s authority and sovereignty and the things fate has in store, hoping in vain to change their current circumstances and alter their fate.
 But they can never succeed; they are thwarted at every turn.
 This struggle, which takes place deep in one’s soul, is painful; the pain is unforgettable; and all the while one is frittering away one’s life. … Some people may not have realized these things.
 But when you truly know, when you truly come to recognize that God has sovereignty over human fate, when you truly understand that everything God has planned for and decided for you is a great benefit, and is a great protection, then you feel your pain gradually lighten, and the whole of you become relaxed, free, liberated” (“God Himself, the Unique III”).
 Just like it says in this paragraph of word: If we live in the confrontational condition, we could only hopelessly struggle and feel pain.
 But if we obey God’s sovereignty, we will gain freedom and liberation.
 I have a friend.
 When she knew her boyfriend that she had been in love with for three years betrayed her, she was so pain that several times she even wanted to commit suicide.
 Fortunately, her family were by her side so the tragedy didn’t happen.
 For that reason, she had no thoughts to do anything.
-Afterward, her colleague asked her to.
+Afterward, her colleague asked her to believe in God.
 Through reading , she knew that everyone’s marriage, family, as well as life and death are all in God’s hand, and gradually she felt released in her heart and let go of it.
 Before long, introduced by her friend, she got to know her boyfriend who also believed in God.
 After half a year, they two got married.
 Now she has a daughter and their family of three live very happily.

 This is really the case.
 When we have true understanding and experience of God’s almightiness and sovereignty, we won’t oppose our fate or attempt to cast off God’s ordination and arrangements any longer.
 Until then, we can set aside our intentions, and face the romance, failed relationship and marriage calmly, obeying God’s sovereignty and accepting God’s arrangements for our fate.
 Only thus will we gain true happiness and joy.